top of page

 CONFERENCE OBJECTIVES

 WHO SHOULD ATTEND?
 This conference is designed for all nurses with an interest in the future of nursing education.
-Day 2 will feature special sessions for prelicensure nursing students.

 CONFERENCE SPEAKERS